The Sparse Grids Matlab kit -- a Matlab implementation of sparse grids for high-dimensional function approximation and uncertainty quantification: Introduction

-The \SGK is somehow geared towards UQ, although it is general enough to be used for manipulation of high-dimensional functions in other frameworks.
-As such, it belongs to the same niche of a number of other UQ software; we provide a (knowingly incomplete) list in Table \ref{tab:software}.
-The software in the Table closest to the \SGK (in terms of language, functionalities and usability) is probably Spinterp, which is however no longer maintained and does not implement any UQ function.
+\Ladd{The \SGK} belongs to the same niche \Ladd{as} a number of other \Ladd{packages for surrogate modeling and UQ purposes}; we provide a (knowingly incomplete) list in \Ladd{Table}\ \ref{tab:software}.
+The \Ladd{package} in the table closest to the \SGK (in terms of language, functionalities and usability) is probably Spinterp, which is however no longer maintained and does not implement any UQ function.
+A deeper discussion is reported in \Ladd{Section} \ref{section:comparison}, where a closer comparison in terms of functionalities \Ladd{is given} between the \SGK and the other Matlab-based sparse-grids/UQ software \Ladd{in Table \ref{tab:software}} (either natively implemented in Matlab or providing interfaces to software written in C++/Python), i.e., SG++, Spinterp, Tasmanian.